Installation¶

 If you have a brand new robot from us, please skip this entire section and go to Packages for Client-PC

-ROS-2 does not use catkin for building the package unlike ROS-1, rather it employes ament_cmake as the default.
+ROS 2 does not use catkin for building the package unlike ROS (1), rather it employs ament_cmake as the default.

-Open a terminal and clone the robot-setup-tool from the GitHub
+Open a terminal and clone the robot-setup-tool from GitHub.

 cd robot-setup-tool/package-setup